mcarlie/VulkanEngine/readme.md

-This is an in-development engine using Vulkan and GLFW
+This is an in-development engine using Vulkan and GLFW.

+Right now there's support for loading an OBJ file with custom shaders and textures.

+Currently working on some basic scene-graph functionality.

 On Windows make sure you have Vulkan SDK installed. https://www.lunarg.com/vulkan-sdk/